The Secrets of the Pelvic Floor

 Repeat eight times.

 Benefit: The ball is an amazing prop because it helps elevate the pelvis and connect to the intrinsic and stabilizing muscles of the belly and pelvis.
-Helps improve posture and flatten the belly.
+Helps improve posture.
 Plus it reduces tension in the hips and lower back while also decompressing the sacrum and lumbar spine.

 8. Inverted Sacral Release

 Lay down on the mat face up with your knees bent and feet flat.
 Lift your hips up into a bridge position and then place the ball under your sacrum (mid-way between your tailbone and waistline).
 Bring your knee over your hips and then inhale as you hug your knees into your chest and exhale as you hold and feel the bones and tissues of your sacrum soften and release.
 Inhale as you bring the knees back up over your hips and exhale as you balance.